SUSTAINABILITY

 Skill Matrix of Directors and ASB members

-*The Company has established eight materialities (material social issues to be addressed by the Company) as themes to be adopted through corporate activities.
+*The Company has established eight material issues (material social issues to be addressed by the Company) as themes to be adopted through corporate activities.

-For details, please see “Materiality information and SDG relevance”(https://mixi.co.jp/en/sustainability/materiality_sdgs/).
+For details, please see “Material issue information (evaluation indicators and performance)”(https://mixi.co.jp/en/sustainability/materiality_sdgs/).

 Policy and procedure for deciding officers’ compensation